EventStore/documentation/docs/cloud/faq/README.md

 The disk resize operation in Azure requires us to shot down the cluster node.
 It works differently in GCP and AWS, that's why we are providing this options for GCP and AWS, but not for Azure.
 We have plans to implement this feature, but there's no ETA at the moment.
 Due to Azure limitations, disk resize for single-node instances would always involve some downtime.

+#### What regions do you support on Aws, Gcp and Azure?

+The list of supported regions is in the provisioning [documentation](../provision/#event-store-cloud-provisioning).

+At the moment, you can deploy EventStoreDB clusters only in regions with three or more availability zones.
+Each region also need to support a set of services necessary for the provisioning and monitoring of the clusters.

+If you think a region should be available [contact us](https://www.eventstore.com/contact).

 ## Managed EventStoreDB

 #### Does the admin UI run on the provisioned cluster?